khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 Column charts are the default chart type, and they are used to compare values across categories.
 The categories are usually presented on the x-axis, with the values on the y-axis.
 If you are thinking about using a pie chart, consider that a column chart may tell the story more clearly.

 The bars on a column chart are presented vertically rather than horizontally, and they can be stacked.
-Stacking can be useful for comparing multiple series.
+See the next section for more details.

 [[Example:column-basic]]

 ### Grouped and stacked column charts

 It may sometimes be necessary to stack values in a column or to have groups of columns within your chart, for example when there are two dimensions of data (one nested within another) moving across time.
-Stacked columns can be either symmetric (where the number of stacks in each column is equal) or asymmetric (where the number of stacks in each column is not equal).
+Stacked columns can be either symmetric or asymmetric, meaning the number of stacks may or may not be equal across groups.

 [[Example:stacked-column-basic]]

-Todo: Add grouped column chart example

 #### Color in stacked and grouped charts

 When utilizing stacked and grouped charts, consider using color as an additional indicator that items in different groups are related.
 In addition, graded transparency may help to highlight differences in stacked variables while still differentiating stacks from groups in your chart.

 Specific colors may be used when values in a chart have certain colors associated with them in the product; for example, merge request state or vulnerability status.
-Specific colors should, however, be used sparingly in favor of following the more general [color](/color) guidelines for data visualizations.
+Specific colors should, however, be used sparingly in favor of following the more general [color](/data-visualization/color) guidelines for data visualizations.

 #### Using grouped and stacked column charts together

 When there are three dimensions of data you want to display, it's also possible to group and stack columns in the same chart.
-If, for example, you want to display all of the merged merge requests in one column, open and closed merge requests together in a second column, and show both of these dimensions over time, you would use:
+If, for example, you want to display all of the merged merge requests in one column, open and closed merge requests together in a second column, and show both of these dimensions on the same chart, over time, you could display:

-- A group of columns for the first dimension (merged MRs).
-- A stacked column for the second dimension (open and closed MRs).
+- Merged MRs in one column (column).
+- Open and closed in another column (stacked column).
-- Show time across the x-axis.
+- Both groups of data would be show across time on the x-axis.

 *Note: Since a grouped and stacked chart already contains a lot of inforamtion, avoid using more than 5 values in each dimension.*